revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ```

 </blockquote>

 </details>

 ---

-23. Junior was having some issues with their code.How would you help him to detect Python bugs and statistical issues?
+23.Junior was having some issues with their code.How would you help him to detect Python bugs and statistical issues?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)